On the relationship between the theory of cointegration and the theory of phase synchronization: Examples

 Figure~\ref{fig:RoesslerLorenzPhases} (a),(b) show 500 data points of the $x$ and $u$ coordinate of the R\"{o}ssler and Lorenz attractors, respectively, for the uncoupled case ($\epsilon=0$) and the coupled case ($\epsilon=12$).
-The data are corrupted by noise as described above.
-In (c),(d) the corresponding (wrapped) phase estimates are given.
+In (c),(d) the wrapped phase estimates are given.
 It can be seen that in the uncoupled case the mean frequency of the R\"{o}ssler system is smaller than the mean frequency of the Lorenz system.
 In fact, for the given configuration the natural frequencies of the R\"{o}ssler system and the Lorenz system are $\omega_{R} = 0.129$ and $\omega_{L} = 0.137$, respectively (see below), i.e. the natural frequencies differ significantly in the uncoupled system.
 In (e),(f) the unwrapped phases are plotted and in (g),(h) the ``stochastic trend'' (in terms of cointegration), i.e. the unwrapped phases minus $\,0.129 t\,$ are plotted (the latter being the deterministic trend of the R\"{o}ssler-attractor and the coupled system as determined below).
 The shape of the stochastic trend in (g) already indicates no cointegration (phase synchronization) while in (h) it indicates cointegration.
-The oscillation of the phase of the Lorenz attractor is due to the fact that the Lorenz attractor has a slightly steeper ascent than a descent (in Appendix~2 we take this into account by choosing a higher model order of the AR-part).
+The oscillation of the phase of the Lorenz attractor is due to the fact that the Lorenz attractor has a slightly steeper ascent than a descent (this can be overcome by choosing a higher AR-model order - see the comments in Appendix~2).

 \underline{2. and 2a.
-Testing for phase synchronization:}\\ We first apply the Johansen rank test in the ``top $\rightarrow$ bottom'' - version where we set the AR-order for simplicity to $p=2$ (see Appendix~2 for a discussion).
+Testing for phase synchronization:}\\ We first apply the Johansen rank test in the ``top $\rightarrow$ bottom'' - version where we set the AR-order for simplicity to $p=2$.
 For example for $\epsilon=12$ the hypothesis $\mathcal{H}(0)$ is clearly rejected with a LR-value of $92.44$ ($5\%$-critical value: $15.41$) and the hypothesis $\mathcal{H}(1)$ is clearly not rejected (i.e. accepted) with a LR-value of $0.01$ ($5\%$-critical value: $3.84$).
+This value is remarkably small, indicating the good fit of the model.
 Thus the test reveals ${\rm rank} \, \Pi = 1$, and we conclude to phase synchronization.
 Furthermore, the procedure also detects the $1\!:\!1$ - relation of the phase synchronization from the corresponding eigenvector.